mauritssilvis/darts/cli/java/README.md

 |       |  4 / D2 | 2 |
 ```

-Now, single final scores are also accepted, and a finish of 1 is possible.
+With the selected checkout mode, single final scores are accepted and a finish of 1 is possible.

 ##### Master out